 Students at Sewanee also look far beyond the Mountain.
 They study a foreign or classical language, entering another cultural world in the process; they explore the human past and the politics and economies of contemporary human societies; and they scrutinize the aesthetic and cultural legacies of human civilizations including literary and religious texts and traditions.
 Both in and beyond the classroom, Sewanee students are encouraged to confront ultimate questions, to consider matters of the heart and spirit as well as intellect.
 They participate actively in the creation of both art and knowledge, and in so doing, gain abilities and attributes that will serve them well regardless of where their journeys take them.
 At Sewanee, we believe that rigorous study in the liberal arts offers students the best preparation for a life of leadership, service, and learning.

 Before their senior year, and mostly within their first two years, students take a variety of General Education courses that offer exposure to a variety of academic disciplines as well as training in written communication.
 They also take two non-credit courses in physical education, to acknowledge the importance of fitness and physical health in development of the whole person.

-The academic year is officially defined as Advent and Easter semesters.
+The academic year is officially defined as encompassing the Advent and Easter semesters.
 For those who enroll in summer school, the academic credit is associated with the preceding terms as part of the same academic year.